-- You work well with others and like being creative as part of a team. - You enjoy both devising your own drama and exploring plays. - You enjoy and want to develop at performing. - You want to experience live theatre productions and work with professional theatre companies.
-ASSESSMENT Component 3: Marked by the exam board Contact: Mr D Brown, Curriculum Team Leader for Drama Economics GCSE What is GCSE Economics all about?
+- You work well with others and like being creative as part of a team. - You enjoy both devising your own drama and exploring plays. - You enjoy and want to develop at performing. - You want to experience live theatre productions ASSESSMENT Component 3: Marked by the exam board Contact: Mr D Brown, Curriculum Team Leader for Drama Economics GCSE What is GCSE Economics all about?